-- March 21, 2016 – Decision letters for the MECHANISM Scholars Program are mailed.
+- April 1, 2016 – Decision letters for the MECHANISM Scholars Program are mailed by this date.

 - Students who file a Free Application for Federal Student Aid (FAFSA), the CSS/Financial Aid PROFILE, and submit all financial aid requirements by the posted deadlines.
 Students must qualify for financial aid.

 - Students who possess an academic aptitude for science & mathematics based on course work, grades, recommendation letters and extra-curricular activities.

 - Students who demonstrate an interest in majoring in math or science.

 How do I apply?

 - Students may apply to the MECHANISM Scholars Program by downloading the application from this webpage once it becomes available in the fall of 2015.

 - The MECHANISM application consists of one short essay regarding your interest in the STEM fields and your career goals.

 - Students must complete the Common Application and submit all financial aid documents on time.

 - The MECHANISM application is due on Monday, February 1, 2016.